-The CERT Basic Training provides individuals who complete this course with the basic skills required to respond to their community’s immediate needs in the aftermath of a disaster, when emergency services are not immediately available.
+CERT Basic Training is a 20 hour course that provides individuals with the basic knowledge and skills required to respond to their community’s immediate needs in the aftermath of a disaster, when emergency services are not immediately available.
 By working together, CERT volunteers can help save lives and protect property using the basic techniques in this course.
 The target audience for this course is individuals who desire the skills and knowledge required to prepare for and respond to a disaster.
-Our Fall 2023 class Will be in October, dates are Tuesdays and Thursdays evenings, October 17, 19, 24, 26 and all day Saturday, October 28.
+Our next class will be offered in March 2025.

 The Community Emergency Response Team (CERT) program educates volunteers about disaster preparedness for the hazards that may impact their area and trains them in basic disaster response skills, such as fire safety, light search and rescue, team organization, and disaster medical operations.
 CERT offers a consistent, nationwide approach